-- 1. Without prejudice to Article 73 of Regulation (EU) No 648/2012, ESMA shall withdraw the registration of a trade repository where the trade repository: - (a) expressly renounces the registration or has provided no services for the preceding six months; - (b) obtained the registration by making false statements or by any other irregular means; - (c) no longer meets the conditions under which it was registered. - 2.
+- (b) obtained the registration by making false statements or by other irregular means; - (c) no longer meets the conditions under which it was registered. - 2.
 ESMA shall, without undue delay, notify the relevant competent authority referred to in Article 6(1) of a decision to withdraw the registration of a trade repository. - 3.
 The competent authority of a Member State in which the trade repository performs its services and activities and which considers that one of the conditions referred to in paragraph 1 has been met, may request ESMA to examine whether the conditions for the withdrawal of registration of the trade repository concerned are met.
-Where ESMA decides not to withdraw the registration of the trade repository concerned, it shall provide full reasons. - 4.
-The competent authority referred to in paragraph 3 shall be the authority designated under Article 22 of Regulation (EU) No 648/2012.
+Where ESMA decides not to withdraw the registration of the trade repository concerned, it shall provide full reasons for its decision. - 4.
+The competent authority referred to in paragraph 3 of this Article shall be the authority designated under points (a) and (b) of Article 16(1) of this Regulation.